Skip to main content

 1. Check if person["name"] has a value.

-3. If it does, the unwrapped name variable can be used directly in the code after the guard statement (this is the biggest difference from if let).
+3. If it has a value, the unwrapped name variable can be used in the code following the guard statement (this is the biggest difference from if let).

 #